andywer/webpack-blocks/packages/webpack/README.md

 Replaces constants in your source code with a value (`process.env.NODE_ENV` for example) using the [webpack.DefinePlugin](https://webpack.github.io/docs/list-of-plugins.html#defineplugin).
 Pass an object containing your constant definitions: `{ [constantName: string]: <constantValue: any> }`.

+Every constant's value is `JSON.stringify()`-ed first, so you don't have to remember.

 Special feature: Using `defineConstants` multiple times results in a single DefinePlugin instance configured to do all the replacements.

 #### env(envName: string, configSetters: Function[]): Function